 Theatre of Ideas

-Bewilderingly, this year New York Times’ food editor Sam Sifton, a male American writer if you’re not familiar with his name, is moderating.
+Bewilderingly, for Melbourne Food and Wine Festival 2019 New York Times’ food editor Sam Sifton, a male American writer if you’re not familiar with his name (not, Sam is not short for Samantha in this case!), is moderating.
 At this particular juncture in time, we would have thought an Australian woman food editor of the calibre of Helen Greenwood would have been better suited.
 Or why not someone such as professor Marcia Langton, an anthropologist and geographer and chair of Australian Indigenous Studies at the University of Melbourne?

 Still, there are some sessions we wish we were attending: Australian Asia, Asian Australia with Dan Hong and Jowett Yu, Peter Gilmore on The Secret Life of Plants, Martin Benn and Vicky Wild on Staying Creative in the Kitchen, Dan Hunter on Country, Community, Sustainability, and a panel on Is Sustainability Sustainable? with Alla Wolf Tasker, James Whetlor and Jill Dupleix.